dikortis/LetsTalkETC/Episodes/Episode_5.md

-tokens so that you never have in terms of snap rolls vision of the ec IP you never have more than about two hundred million athyrium classic tokens this brings etherium classic in line with the vision of satoshi nakamoto in a way that i find highly valuable because i've seen what's been accomplished with bitcoin if we can have the same kind of monetary policy attached to this exciting smart contracts platform technology then
+tokens so that you never have in terms of snap rolls vision of the ec IP you never have more than about two hundred million ethereum classic tokens this brings ethereum classic in line with the vision of satoshi nakamoto in a way that i find highly valuable because i've seen what's been accomplished with bitcoin if we can have the same kind of monetary policy attached to this exciting smart contracts platform technology then
-Bitcoin and etherium classic can operate side-by-side and complement each other because they're based on the same prevailing ideology I view a theorem as having violated too many of the tenants of satoshi nakamoto in ways that you know I myself you as very conspicuous it's up to each of the etherium community supporters to determine for themselves whether the Dow contentious hard fork was a bailout I view it that
+Bitcoin and ethereum classic can operate side-by-side and complement each other because they're based on the same prevailing ideology I view a theorem as having violated too many of the tenants of satoshi nakamoto in ways that you know I myself you as very conspicuous it's up to each of the ethereum community supporters to determine for themselves whether the Dow contentious hard fork was a bailout I view it that